derekelkins/ipgcc/README.md

 This example illustrates traversing a tree-like structure specified by absolute offsets.
 ISO9660 also specifies a flat version of the directory structure with the Path Tables.
 This parser illustrates traversing both.

+[This example](docs/AsyncExample/viewer.html) illustrates this live.
+The example uses the `--async-mode` output to only fetch the parts of the ISO that are needed.

 ### QOI